← Back to Stories

 ABC News

-• Pattaya aimed for 27 million visitors in 2024 as part of its efforts to change its reputation
+• Pattaya aimed for 27 million visitors in 2024 and hosted Miss Tourism World 2026 to improve its image

-• Pattaya has fewer than 120,000 registered residents but up to 70,000 foreigners live there long-term or extended stays
+• Pattaya has fewer than 120,000 registered residents, with up to 70,000 foreigners living there long-term or extended stay

-• A non-government organisation reported up to 50,000 sex workers in Pattaya and that around nine or 10 children have seen their parents providing sexual services
+• There are up to 50,000 sex workers in the area, with at least around nine or 10 children impacted by their parents' sex work

-• Adriana Neptuna, a travel blogger, visited Pattaya on her eighth trip to Thailand this year and described Walking Street as overwhelmingly male-focused
+• An Australian man on his eighth trip to Thailand described Walking Street as overwhelmingly male-focused and linked to sex tourism

 The Age